 MCCCD Officials with Legitimate Educational Interests

-A student's education records may be disclosed, without consent, to MCCCD officials with legitimate educational intersts.
-These include people employed by MCCCD in administrative, supervisory, academic, research, or support staff roles; people contracted by the university for particular services; people serving on the Governing Board; students serving on official committees or assisting other school officials in performing tasks; or volunteers or other non-employees with legitimate educational interests.
+A student's education records may be disclosed, without consent, to MCCCD officials with legitimate educational interests.
+These include people employed by MCCCD in administrative, supervisory, academic, research, or support staff roles; people contracted by the university for particular services; people serving on the Governing Board; students serving in certain employment capacities or serving on institution-sanctioned committees may have a legitimate educational interest that required disclosure of FERPA protected information.
 A legitimate education interest is present if the MCCCD official needs to review an education record in order to fulfill professional responsibilities.

 Using Social Security Numbers

 Due to identity theft concerns and privacy issues, students will no longer be asked to provide a social security number as a personal identifier.
 Instead, students will be assigned a student ID number upon enrollment that can be used to access education records, as needed.

 Sources: Institutions investigated for this section include: www.ithaca.edu/reslife/FERPA/FERPA_annual_notification.htm; www.clarkson.edu/sas/ferpa/annual_notice.html; www.marquette.edu/registrar/policies/ferpanotifcation.shtml; www.ncsu.edu/legal/legal_topics/ferpa/ferpa_notice.php; www.millersville.edu/registrar/miscellaneous/studentferpa.php; http://registrar.sas.cornell.edu/Student/records.html

 Content provided by PaperClip Communications, FERPA Training Binder